 Hayley Rivers Integrative Counsellor & Supervisor MBACP, registered Member

-I am a qualified Integrative Counsellor working in a Person-centred/Psychodynamic framework, this means I have experience of using a variety of Counselling approaches which are firmly rooted in creating the right kind of relationship with you to allow for change to take place naturally.
+I am a qualified Integrative Counsellor working in a Person-centred/Psychodynamic/ Relational framework, this means I have experience of using a variety of Counselling approaches which are firmly rooted in creating the right kind of relationship with you to allow for change to take place naturally.
 This approach allows me to create a therapy plan to match your specific needs, which can be reviewed at regular intervals to ensure you are getting the most from our sessions.

 Training, qualifications & experience

 My training background has been with Bristol University and Severn Talking Therapy, I hold an Advanced Diploma in Relational Supervision and offer supervision either on a 1:1 or group basis, either individually or in an organisational setting.
+I am a EAGALA certified Psychotherapist offering Equine Assisted Psychotherapy in Stroud

 I am the Counselling Services Manager of a low-cost therapy centre in Bristol managing around 60 therapists at different points in their training, provide supervision and facilitate continuing professional development workshops for counsellors and psychotherapists.
+I provide Supervision for several high profile Organisations in the Bristol area.

 Some of the issues I have supported people with include: